 Thinking More Deeply about Warts

 Warts are often seen as nothing more than a minor nuisance – to remove the wart is to remove the problem.
-But is this completely true?
-No, say homoeopaths.
+Is this true?
+Not necessarily!

 Their presence on top of the skin warns of a deeper weakness or susceptibility that allows them to continue and flourish.
 While removing the wart creates a blemish-free skin, it does nothing to correct this underlying weakness – the person is still vulnerable to future health problems.